-Discussions on The Namesake by Jhumpa Lahiri will take place at various branches of the Miami-Dade Public Library System.
+Discussions on When the Emperor Was Divine by Julie Otsuka will take place at various branches of the Miami-Dade Public Library System.
 Visit www.mdpls.org for exact information.

 The Big Read Big Book Giveaway

 Want to join The Big Read?
-The Center will give away copies of The Namesake throughout the month.
+The Center will give away copies of When the Emperor Was Divine throughout the month.
 Come to our Big Read events, "like" us on Facebook or Tweet us, or sign up for our newsletter.

 The Miami Poetry Collective is sending poets to 10 high school classes for a one-day Haiku Takeover in partnership with Miami Dade County Public Schools.
 The poets will teach mini-workshops on haiku and other various forms of short Japanese poetry.
 For more information and details, call us at 305-237-3940.